AliasQli/GramHs/README.md

     ```json
     {
-      // IP address of the Mirai server.
-Often your local machine.
         "baseUrl": "127.0.0.1",
-      // The port you just set.
         "miraiPort": 1234,
-      // The authKey you just set.
         "authKey": "authKey",
-      // Your qq number added to AutoLogin.hs.
         "qq": 1234567890
     }
     ```

+    where:

+    - baseUrl: IP address of the Mirai server.
+Often your local machine.

+    - miraiPort: The port you just set.

+    - authKey: The authKey you just set.

+    - qq: Your qq number added to AutoLogin.hs.

     No field should be omitted.